mongodb/docs/source/migrate-to-pymongo4.rst

 Removed :py:meth:`~pymongo.database.Database.eval`,
 :data:`~pymongo.database.Database.system_js` and
-:py:class`~pymongo.database.SystemJS`.
+:py:class:`~pymongo.database.SystemJS`.
 The eval command was deprecated in MongoDB 3.0 and removed in MongoDB 4.2.
 There is no replacement for eval with MongoDB 4.2+.